 Why?
-Rowing is a crazy effective, low impact, full-body workout that combines resistance and cardiovascular training all-in-one.
+Rowing is a crazy effective, low impact, full-body workout that combines resistance and cardio workouts.
 Because it recruits all of your major muscle groups to complete one full stroke, it simultaneously utilizes more of your aerobic capacity.
 Win-win.

 While rowing is technically a “pushing” sport—with the majority of the work coming from the big muscle groups in your legs—your upper body and core are put through their paces too, says Gina Vita, ACSM-certified personal trainer.